What Is Northeast Technical Institute?

 Altogether, the focused training approach filled the needs of students for 15 years.
 And the students learned skills that lead to job security and a better standard of living.

 Chris saw the chance to open a smaller version of his school in South Portland, Maine.
 So, his son James moved to Maine to help with the opening and take control of daily operations.

-Northeast Technical Institute was born in the summer of 1995.
-NTI began training students at its South Portland campus.
-The school started with a few short courses in a small space.
+Finally, Northeast Technical Institute was born in the summer of 1995.
+And NTI began training students at its South Portland campus.
+To begin with, the school started with a few short courses in a small space.

 Career School & The New Millenium

 By the year 2000, NTI moved to a new location in Scarborough, Maine.
-The new campus offered:
+And the new campus offered:

 - And better equipment.

 In the following years, the reputation of NTI grew in Maine.
-NTI was seen as a small but successful school that trained people of all ages and backgrounds.
+Moreover, NTI is seen as a small but successful school that trains people of all ages and backgrounds.

 Career School Accreditation Process

 In September of 2010, NTI’s Scarborough and Bangor campuses achieved accreditation through The Council on Occupational Education (COE).